asherikov/cdinit/README.md

 Software stack deployed on a robot should generally be started automatically on boot -- in order to achieve that a system service is usually created.
-System service manager could also handle components of the stack, but there are some caveats too:
+System service manager could also handle components of the stack individually, but there are some caveats:

 - Startup scripts usually must be installed to predefined locations in the system, or in user home directory